jakeyjakeyy/dfchronicles-dev/README.md

 - ### **chronicle_compiler**

-  -**.env**
+  - **.env**

   _.env is not included in the submission_
   _This is where the OpenAI API key is placed.
 This can be added by following the instructions in the Build section below_

-  -**Dockerfile**
+  - **Dockerfile**

-  Provides instructions to docker for creating and installing dependencies for the backend
+    Provides instructions to docker for creating and installing dependencies for the backend.

 - ### **frontend**

-  -**browser**
+  - **browser**

-  Holds files for the Browser app, a div that displays most information on the web application
+  Holds files for the Browser app, a div that displays most information on the web application.

-  -**browser/upload/upload.css**

-  -**browser/upload/uploadxmlform.js**
+  - **upload/upload.css and browser/upload/uploadxmlform.js**

-  Describes the style and function of the upload form for users to upload their game files to the web application
+  Style and function of the upload form for users to upload their game files to the web application.

+  - **userpage/userpage.css & browser/userpage/userpage.js**

+  Style and function for displaying a user's page and relevant information.

+  - **userpage/card.css & browser/userpage/card.js**

+  Cards for the user page for selecting categories (favorites, comments, generations).

+  - **world/world.js & world/world.css**

+  Parent div element for displaying events from a world's event data that has been uploaded.

+  - **world/category.js**
+    Displays relevant categories for selecting a generation.

+  - **world/object.js**
+    Displays information about the state of data collection and generation when an event object has been selected for generation.

+  - **worlds/worlds.css & worlds/worlds.js**
+    Displays user's worlds based on uploaded files.

 ## Running the web app